mridubhatnagar/blogs-backup/clffmvk3b000m09jl40ou17vm.md

 ## Technical Learning

 Learning and Tinkering with HTML, CSS, and Javascript.
 Built 2 tiny projects.
+Playing around SQL.
+Experimenting with writing long queries to do the task at hand.
+Instead of multiple smaller queries.

 ## Books Read